 As this example illustrates, semantic actions may be too complicated to be represented conveniently by macros.
 In such cases parser functions can be used.
 A file is provided for such functions.
-See Section 10 for an example.
+See Section 9 for an example.

 The macros Line and Col produce the source-file line number and column, respectively, of the place where the text for the node begins.
-The use of these attributes is illustrated in Section 10.
+The use of these attributes is illustrated in Section 9.

 In some sophisticated applications, variant translators may need other capabilities that are available in the translator system.
 For example, if a function produces a string, it may be necessary place this string in a place that survives the function call.
-The Icon translator has a string allocation facility that can be used for this purpose: the free space begins at strfree and putident(n) installs a string of length n there.
+The Icon translator has a string allocation facilities that can be used for this purpose: The macro AppChar(lex_sbuf, c) appends a character to the lexical analyzer's string buffer and the function str_install(&lex_sbuf) saves the string in a string table.
 The use of such facilities requires more knowledge of the translator system than it is practical to provide here.
 Persons with special needs should study the translator in more detail.